hallee/espresso-arm/README.md

 36 | 27 | White  | GPIO.218 | On/Off (SSR)
 39 | -  | Black  | 0v       | Ground (SSR)

-I'm not sure if the pins are the same on the Raspberry Pi 3.
-Run `gpio readall` to see your pin layout.
-You may have to wire your Pi differently.
-The thing that matters is to make sure the ground wires are connected to ground on your device, the thermocouple amplifier Vin is connected to a +3.3 or 5v source on your device, and everything else is wired to a GPIO pin.
+I've confirmed that these pins are the same on the Raspberry Pi Zero W. Run `gpio readall` to see your pin layout.
+The thing that matters is to make sure the ground wires are connected to ground on your device, the thermocouple amplifier Vin is connected to a +3.3 or +5v source on your device, and everything else is wired to a GPIO pin.
 Just make sure to change all the GPIO pin numbers in software if you picked differently.

 ![10](http://i.imgur.com/xSbcVHx.jpg)